 “There were 6 metres of black water above my head and I sucked air through a mouthpiece, connected by hose to a pump on the surface.
 Sometimes I forgot and breathed through my nose which meant drawing out the negligible quantity of air in my suit as opposed to the supply to my mouth.

-This was written by Honor Frost after her first experience of diving in the winter of 1952, when she had been invited to try out an experimental diving suit coupled up to a pump in a well in Wimbledon, London.
+Honor Frost wrote this after her first experience of diving in the winter of 1952.
+She had been invited to try out an experimental diving suit coupled up to a pump in a well in Wimbledon, London.
 This marked the beginning of a lifelong career in underwater archaeology.
 Honor was regularly quoted as saying that ‘time spent on the surface was time wasted’.

-Honor Frost was one of the first women to SCUBA dive, she trained at the Club Alpin Sous-Marin in Cannes along with the likes of Jacques Cousteau and Frederic Dumas.
+Honor Frost was one of the first women to SCUBA dive.
+She trained at the Club Alpin Sous-Marin in Cannes, with the likes of Jacques Cousteau and Frederic Dumas.
 She pioneered new techniques in underwater archaeology and stressed that it was possible to undertake excavation underwater to the same standards as on land.
-However, very little is still known about her beyond the world of maritime archaeology, yet despite facing many hurdles she was relentless in her pursuit of discovering the past…
+However, very little is still known about her beyond the world of maritime archaeology.
+Despite facing many hurdles she was relentless in her pursuit of discovering the past…

-In the 1950s and 60s Honor spent a lot of time diving off Lebanon and Syria, despite being encumbered with a broken hand after a car crash.
-She recorded structures underwater from ancient ports and harbours, as well as shipwrecks, and her love of anchors began to grow as she realised the potential of these seemingly simple artefacts to tell us stories about ancient seafaring.
+Honor spent a lot of time diving off Lebanon and Syria in the 1950s and 60s, despite being encumbered with a broken hand after a car crash.
+She recorded structures underwater from ancient ports and harbours, as well as shipwrecks.
+Her love of anchors began to grow as she realised the potential of these seemingly simple artefacts to tell us stories about ancient seafaring.

-This was written by Honor after diving off the coast of Tyre in Lebanon.
+Honor wrote this after diving off the coast of Tyre in Lebanon.
 Later in the 1960s, she was asked to survey the Lighthouse site (Pharos) in the Port of Alexandria, Egypt.
-Then in 1971, she led an international team to record and excavate a Punic shipwreck off the coast of Sicily, which dated to the 3rd Century BC.
+Then in 1971, she led an international team to record and excavate a Punic shipwreck off the coast of Sicily.
+The wreck was dated to the 3rd Century BC.

-As well as her excavation and survey work, she was instrumental in establishing the Council for Nautical Archaeology and the International Journal for Nautical Archaeology.
-Throughout her career, she emphasised the need for an interdisciplinary approach to understanding our maritime heritage and also recognised the importance of publication and dissemination.
+As well as her excavation and survey work, she was instrumental in establishing the Council for Nautical Archaeology.
+She also helped establish the International Journal for Nautical Archaeology.
+Throughout her career, she emphasised the need for an interdisciplinary approach to understanding our maritime heritage.
+Honor also recognised the importance of publication and dissemination.

 Honor continued diving into her late 80s.
 In fact, she was still using the same diving gear that she used in her early years of diving.
-When she died in 2010 she left the bulk of her estate to set up a Foundation to support maritime archaeology, particularly in the eastern Mediterranean.
+When she died in 2010 she left the bulk of her estate to set up a Foundation.
+The intention was to support maritime archaeology, particularly in the eastern Mediterranean.

-The Honor Frost Foundation is now ten years old and in that time the Foundation has supported over 250 research projects, scholarships at Masters, Doctoral and Post Doctoral level, bursaries and dive Training.
+The Honor Frost Foundation is now ten years old.
+In that time the Foundation has supported over 250 research projects, scholarships at Masters, Doctoral and Post Doctoral level, bursaries and dive Training.

-Her passion for diving and maritime heritage inspired many other women to take up careers in this field, and her Foundation has facilitated the continuation of training and funding of research into our maritime past.
+Her passion for diving and maritime heritage inspired many other women to take up careers in this field.
+Honor’s Foundation has facilitated the continuation of training and funding of research into our maritime past.

 2021 marked the 50th anniversary of the discovery of the Punic Ship which Honor went on to excavate over four years, and it is now on display in a museum in Marsala, Sicily.
 To mark the anniversary the Foundation began exploring her extensive archive to find out more about this fascinating site and to tell the story to the public.

-The podcast series Dive & Dig was launched to celebrate Honor’s career as well as her legacy - exploring new discoveries, sites, and how recent recording techniques are helping us to raise awareness about our fascinating history that lies beneath the waves.
+The podcast series Dive & Dig was launched to celebrate Honor’s career and her legacy.
+The show explores new discoveries, sites, and how recent recording techniques are helping us to raise awareness about our fascinating history that lies beneath the waves.
 Fifty years on from the excavation of the Punic shipwreck, the Foundation has supported a project off Malta to excavate and record a Phoenician shipwreck which lies at a depth of 110 metres under the water!